 Fishing with your kids is an amazing experience.
 One that can build bonds that will last a lifetime.
 You can go to TakeMeFishing.org to find out more information about your local state’s guidelines.
-Or you can research more on your state’s wildlife/fish conservation website (their names vary state to state).
-Always remember to read up on the fishing rules and regulation before you take a kid fishing for your state but always remember to have fun first.
+Or you can research more on your state’s wildlife/fish conservation website (their names vary from state to state).
+Always remember to read up on the fishing rules and regulations before you take a kid fishing for your state but always remember to have fun first.
 Because if you are not having fun then you’re not fishing.

-Also click here to get your free fishing checklist before you take a kid fishing.
+Also, click here to get your free fishing checklist before you take a kid fishing.